My visual deprivation experiment|

 "This experiment sounds stupid.
 Why the hell would you want to do this?"

-When I came back from survival school (another thing that most people thought was stupid, yet it was the best thing I've done in my entire life), I was completely desensitized to life in society, so much so that I felt I could see powers at play I'd never noticed before.
+When I came back from survival school (another thing that most people thought was stupid, yet it was the best thing I've done in my entire life), I was completely sensitized to life in society, so much so that I felt I could see powers at play I'd never noticed before.
 Not only did food hold a newfound perceptual power, the makeup of the constant social hum became strikingly apparent.
 It became clear how much each entity in the small town of Provo and beyond was yelling "hey, you look at me!" in its oh-so-subtle way.
 After 28 days of seeing no big signs or billboards, they practically popped out and pulled me to them.
 It's no wonder we can have so much trouble focusing - not only do we live in a society with a high baseline of subliminal distraction, we become addicted and compulsively seek it out.

 The goal of this experiment is not to see what it's like to be a blind person (though that's obviously unavoidable).
 I don't have much interest in that.
 My goal is to see what effect a week of visual deprivation will have on my visual perception when I unblind myself.
 Will colors "pop" more?
 Will I notice differences in color more or less?
 Will vision give me a headache?
 How long will the effects last?